Follow along: IG @birectifier

-The J.S. account is of a slightly different perspective, so it may be helpful to comb through it and see how it lines up.
+The J.S. account is of a slightly different perspective than Neilson, so it may be helpful to comb through it and see how it lines up.
 J.S. seems relatively less focused on rum production and more involved with cane cultivation and sugar production.
-Half of J.S.’s article is about cultivation issues before going into rum production, but I’ll skip that.
+Half of J.S.’s article is about cultivation issues before going into rum production.

 Leaving the sugar to drain, let us return to the millhouse to collect materials for the distillery.
 Mill-bed trash, sour, or rat-spoiled cane, suckers, &c., are all collected and ground for the purpose of making rum.
 Then from the boiling-house is taken the trash and lees from syphons, and skimmings from the coppers.
 All these meet and mingle in a large receiver, or mixing vat, which is continually ebbing and refilling, and kept fermenting.
 From this a certain quantity is put in the bottom of each vat or cistern to be set up, generally about 250 gallons to a vat of 1000, which with 475 gallons Dunder, 200 gallons of water, and 75 gallons molasses, will make up a vat of liquor standing thus by Long’s saccharometer (which shows degrees of specific gravity above water, and about 7½ to 1 of Baumé’s scale):

-For starters, these guys were smart and he goes on to crush math with fractions like a savant.
+For starters, the planters were smart and he goes on to present a lot of math.
 Anyone in Jamaican operating at the birth of rum’s stylistic identity was well educated.

-J.S. is also describing a system very much like Patrick Neilson’s where the trash cistern is being used as a sort of yeast/bacteria generator and that footing is used to setup the entire wash.
+J.S. is also describing a system very much like Patrick Neilson’s where the mixing cistern is being used as a sort of yeast starter and that footing is used to setup the entire wash.
 He writes sort of clinically and does not sing the praises of the individual raw materials like Neilson.

 The above should take about six days to ferment, and is an average specimen of the wash set and distilled here; but on each side of this average there are considerable variations, some setting at so low a degree of gravity that fermentation is over in two days—others so high that is may take two weeks.
 This can be done without materially interfering with the percentage of sweets added, or return of spirit produced, the dunder being the medium effecting this, which may be kept at any standard of gravity from 20 to 60.